ebuchberger/Estimating-Power-for-SEM/README.md

 ### What we used

-We have access to a HPC cluster which we used.
+We have access to an HPC cluster that we used to run the simulation:

 ```
 git clone https://github.com/ebuchberger/Estimating-Power-for-SEM.git